pouyan-khosravi/detection-as-code/README.md

 **[Full project writeup →](docs/PORTFOLIO.md)** — architecture, detection coverage, and a demonstrated regression catch.

-The rules cover credential-access attacks against Active Directory, validated against real alert telemetry from a lab running a Windows Server 2022 domain controller, Sysmon, and a Wazuh manager.
+The rules cover credential-access and lateral-movement attacks against Active Directory.
+Sample events are synthetic, constructed to Wazuh's alert schema; replacing them with captured lab telemetry is the next milestone.

 ## Why this exists